familab/Minecraft-Pi-StepLights/README.md

 place some colorful blocks to walk on and go!
 Check out your LEDs!

 Special Thanks to:
-Raspberry Pi Foundation
+Raspberry Pi Foundation, Mojang, FamiLAB, Adafruit, GadgetCat
-Mojang
-FamiLAB
-Adafruit
-GadgetCat